0cjs/sedoc/app/Cloud/aws/ec2.md

 ### Instance Type Exploration

 While the AWS [Instance Type Explorer][explorer] is the standard way of comparing types, it has limited information and no pricing.
+(Get pricing from the [on demand] page.

 [EC2Instances.github.io][ec2info-new] contains a database of EC2 instance type information parameters (CPU, storage, cost, etc.) scraped from various